yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 ![languages_cultures](./try_collect.png)

 <div class="font-bold text-lg">Try and Collect</div>
-<div>Try them on in the virtual fitting room and learn more about fashion details.</div>
+<div>Try items on via AR and learn about their materials and details.</div>
 </div>
 </div>